 Though the Jordaan neighborhood offers the most traditional take, musically, making it a magnet for locals.

-Beware out-of-date guidebooks that instead talk about a Koninginnedag (“Queen’s Day”) on April 30; this was replaced by the April 27 Koningsdag when Queen Beatrix abdicated the throne in 2013.More Info (click to expand)
+Beware out-of-date guidebooks that instead talk about a Koninginnedag (“Queen’s Day”) on April 30; this was replaced by the April 27 Koningsdag when Queen Beatrix abdicated the throne in 2013.More Info (click to show all)

 21. Get out of town